The 2021 Brian Chambers award

 Her key conclusions were that grass-legume and multi-species swards receiving moderate N inputs reduced N2O emissions and emissions intensity and increased lamb productivity relative to monocultures.
 She also noted that further evidence from this project solidifies the role of diverse swards in climate-smart production systems.

-A short interview with Chandnee about her research has been recorded.
-To hear it, click on the small white ‘play’ triangle in the middle of the new screen that will appear.
+A short interview with Saoirse about her research has been recorded.
+To see it, click on the small white ‘play’ triangle above.

-A short interview with Cheah Zhong Xiang about his research has been recorded.
+A short interview with John about his research has been recorded.

-A short interview with Renske about her research has been recorded.
+A short interview with Wytse about his research has been recorded.